Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 One of Arnie’s most prized jewels is his movie production company, Oak Productions, Inc., which is run out of a Santa Monica building with about a dozen other tenants.
 Don’t expect this mogul to pay anyone rent, though.
 Arnold owns the roughly $10 million building.

-To further diversify into retail, Arnold partnered with developer Georgetown Co. and retailer the Limited to build a mall in Columbus, Ohio.
-With the cost of office space in the area coming in at $135.26 per square foot, this 1.7 million square foot building should hold a value of around $230 million.
-Considering he invested alongside a partner, we estimate he owns 50% of the project, making his stake around $115 million.
+To further diversify into retail, Arnold partnered with developer Georgetown Co. and retailer The Limited to build a mall in Columbus, Ohio.
+With the cost of office space in the area at $135.26 per square foot, this 1.7 million square foot building should hold a value of around $230 million.
+Considering he invested alongside a partner, we estimate he owns 50% of the project, making his stake around $115 million

 Residential property

-Although Arnold and Maria Shriver got divorced in 2021, they kept joint ownership in a luxury mansion in Sun Valley, Idaho where they stayed during skiing trip.
+Although Arnold and Maria Shriver divorced in 2021, they kept joint ownership in a luxury mansion in Sun Valley, Idaho, where they stayed during a skiing trip.
 The 18,000 square foot home the couple custom built comes with beautiful mountain views and a stone and wood interior design.
-With an estimated value of $22 million, his 50% ownership is going to add another $11 million to the portfolio.
+With an estimated value of $22 million, his 50% ownership will add another $11 million to the portfolio.

 Schwarzenegger at his $12 million home with his donkey.